 SHOKAI KOSHIKIDAKE SOKE is the Headmaster of Mt.
 Koshikidake Shugendo, and chief priest of Kannon-ji temple where that tradition has historically been centered.
 Aside from being the heir of his family's Shugendo tradition, he trained as a Tendai priest and in the Shugendo of Mt.
 Haguro's Kotaku-ji Shozen-in.
 He has devoted himself to restoring and preserving Shugendo teachings, and spreading them worldwide.
 To this end, in 2005 he founded Koryu Shugen Honshu - a recognized religious organization in Japan.

-Exact activities and daily schedule to be determined by the teachers, but may include:
+Daily activities to be determined by the teachers, but are planned to include:

 Goma (fire ceremony) conducted by Mitsunaga Ajari

 Lecture by Mitsunaga Ajari about Buddhism, his life and practice